joshualmartin/m1-hw1-martin-joshua/README.md

 For my dissertation, I had to teach myself Python.
 I also work HTML5 at my job.
 Beyond that, I know very little

 ## Career Goals
-I'd like to improve my skills for my current job and possibly gain the skills to become a fullstack developer.
+1. Improve my skills for my current job.
+2. Gain the skills to become a full stack developer.